Pinjasaur/gulp-update-humanstxt-date/README.md

 ## Caveats

-As per the [humans.txt standard](http://humanstxt.org/Standard.html), the year needs to be in the format YYYY/MM/DD.
+As per the [humans.txt standard](http://humanstxt.org/Standard.html), the year is expected in the YYYY/MM/DD format.

 ## API